Daisy-Zhang/Awesome-Deepfakes-Detection/README.md

 ![](assets/cover.jpg)

-A list of Deepfakes Detection datasets, tools, papers and code.
-If this list help you in your research, a star is my pleasure.
+A collection list of Deepfakes Detection related datasets, tools, papers, and code.
+If this list helps you on your research, a star will be my pleasure :)

-If you want to contribute to this list, welcome to send me a pull request or contact me :) .
+If you want to contribute to this list, welcome to send me a pull request or contact me :)

-This repo only collect papers related to Deepfake Detection.
-If you are also interested in Deepfakes, please refer to: [Awesome Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes).
+This repository only collects papers related to Deepfake Detection.
+If you are also interested in Deepfakes generation, please refer to: [Awesome Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes).

 ## Contents